80r3d/CyPhyAI/READMEManual.md

 ### Steps to recreate the project:
-1) Clone the CyPhyAI repository from github and open it using VS Codea using the NVIDEA Jetson Xavier NX
+1) Clone the CyPhyAI repository from github and open it using VS Code.
 2) Download and Install Python 3.11 or latest
 3) (If setting up the first time)In VS Code navigate to the View dropdown on the toolbar and select Command Palette
 4) Search for Python: Create Environment and follow the prompts to create a new environment